On the Effectiveness of Transfer Learning for Code Search: Experimental Design

 Given a pair of snippets, \aroma returns an integer number.
 We normalize such a value between \num{0.0} and \num{1.0} by using the following procedure.
-Given a text query and true value, \ie, the code snippet that is expected to be ranked as first, we retrieve the number of overlapping \aroma features between the true code and all the possible code snippets a compared model could choose as the best association.
+Given a text query and actual value, \ie, the code snippet that is expected to be ranked as first, we retrieve the number of overlapping \aroma features between the true code and all the possible code snippets a compared model could choose as the best association.
 We then rank these values, \ie, we transform the scores into rank positions, and apply a simple \emph{min-max normalization}, therefore resulting in values between \num{0.0} and \num{1.0}.
-As a result, for each instance of our test set, we can compute the \aroma similarity score between the expected snippet and the one the model selected as first.
-For the sake of clarity, we refer to such a similarity score as \enquote{\aroma{}}.
+As a result, we can compute the \aroma similarity score between the expected snippet and the one the model selected as first for each instance of our test set.
+For the sake of clarity, we refer to such a similarity score as \enquote{\aroma{}.}